geospace-code/nc4fortran/README.md

 type(netcdf_file) :: hf
 ```

-* gzip compression may be applied for rank &ge; 2 arrays by setting `comp_lvl` to a value betwen 1 and 9.
+* gzip compression may be applied for rank &ge; 2 arrays by setting `comp_lvl` to a value between 1 and 9.
   Shuffle filter is automatically applied for better compression
 * string attributes may be applied to any variable at time of writing or later.
 * `chunk_size` option may be set for better compression

-`integer, intent(out) :: ierr` is opttional.
+`integer, intent(out) :: ierr` is optional.
 It will be non-zero if error detected.
 This value should be checked, particularly for write operations to avoid missing error conditions.
 If `ierr` is omitted, nc4fortran will `error stop` on error.